sruon/SindenCompanion/README.md

 ## What's missing
 - Support for dynamically switching input profiles
   - Have not encountered a game where I need the mouse input but the basis is already implemented
-- Support for dynamically remapping buttons
+- Support for dynamically remapping buttons / offscreen reload
     - Same as above
 - Support for string/float/long/double memory values
     - Not sure if relevant.
 Though I could see swapping profiles based on a weapon delay between bullets.